Justin Quinn

 If I am supervising your BA or MA Thesis and you wish to have it examined in autumn, you must submit the complete text to me no later than June 15.
 Also, you must submit a first chapter, with full scholarly apparatus, by 15 March, in order to ensure that formatting and style are correct.
 I expect that you will provide chapters individually from March to June.
 The timetable for defence of theses in the winter exam period should follow roughly the same schedule.

-You can address me either as “Dr. Quinn” or “Justin,” whichever you are more comfortable with; if we are speaking Czech, we should use Vy, unless otherwise agreed.
+You can address me either as “Dr. Quinn” or “Justin”; if we are speaking Czech, we should use Vy, unless otherwise agreed.
 By default, I will address you by your first name, but if you are uncomfortable with this please let me know.
 Communication by email should be formal and professional, closer to a letter than social-media posting/messaging.
 My pronouns are: he/his/him.

 Recently enjoyed…